milos85vasic/damodred.com/Content/wp-content/plugins/pinterest-pin-it-button-on-image-hover-and-post/readme.txt

 * New: Show Pinterest Pin It Button In Page
 * New: Pinterest Pin It Button Settings
 * New: Customizable Button Size

-== Upgrade Notice ==

-= 0.1 =
-Starter version no upgrade is required.

-== Features ==

-* Enable/Disbale Pinterest Pin It Button On Image Hover
-* Enable/Disbale Pinterest Pin It Button In Post
-* Enable/Disbale Pinterest Pin It Button In Page
-* Pinterest Pin It Button Settings

-= Docs & Support =

-You can find [docs](http://weblizar.com/blog), [FAQ](http://www.weblizar.com/faq/) and more detailed information about Pinterest Pin It Button On Image Hover And Post on [Weblizar](http://www.weblizar.com).
-If you were unable to find the answer to your question on the FAQ or in any of the documentation, you should check the [support forum](http://wordpress.org/support/plugin/pinterest-pin-it-button-on-image-hover-and-post) on WordPress.org.

-= We Need Your Support =

-It is really hard to continue development and support for this free plugin without contributions from users like you.
-If you are enjoying using our Pinterest Pin It Button On Image Hover And Post plugin and find it useful, then please post a [__Feedback__](http://wordpress.org/support/view/plugin-reviews/pinterest-pin-it-button-on-image-hover-and-post).
-Your feedback will help us to encourage and support the plugin's continued development and better user support.

-= Translators =

-Please contribute to translate our plugin.
-Contact at lizarweb (at) gmail (dot) com`.

-== Frequently Asked Questions ==

-Please use WordPress [support forum](http://wordpress.org/support/plugin/pinterest-pin-it-button-on-image-hover-and-post) to ask any query regarding any issue.
-Always share your site public URL to resolve your issues as sson as possible.